spilliams/node-float/README.md

 For more detail on specific endpoints and parameters, check out the [wiki page](https://github.com/spilliams/node-float/wiki/Endpoints).

+## Roadmap

+Planned features for v1.0.0

+- complete access to all endpoints of Float API

+Other ideas?

+- rate-limit-monitor.
+Float's limit is 200 req/min.

 ## Other Stuff

 - Published to [npm](https://www.npmjs.com/package/float-scheduler) under the ISC license
 - see [Changelog](https://github.com/spilliams/node-float/wiki/Changelog) for versioning information.
+- Does your app use this module?
+Let me know!
+- Problem with this module?
+Submit an [Issue](https://github.com/spilliams/node-float/issues) or a [Pull Request](https://github.com/spilliams/node-float/pulls).